Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 Who buys the bonds, and why?
 American bonds are attractive mostly because they are viewed as the safest bonds in the world.
 That is, the U.S. government is never expected to declare bankruptcy.
 Many governments since WWII have partially or totally defaulted on their debt.
 New governments often default on debt created by prior governments.
 And not just poor countries.
 In the 20th century, Russia, Germany, Japan and Italy have defaulted on their debt.
 Lost wars and revolutions do that.

 It is ironic that bond buyers around the world buy U.S. bonds because they believe they will be paid when their bonds come due.
 But this belief hasn't really been tested.
 As long as bond buyers believe in the solvency and safety of U.S. bonds, they will continue to replace them (roll them over) and buy new ones.
+That, in turn, depends on the assumption that the U.S. economy will continue to grow.
 Keep the faith.

 If bond buyers perceived that U.S. bonds were becoming riskier, the first reaction would probably be to demand higher interest rates to compensate them for the increased risk.
 But, by itself, this increase in yearly deficits and the national debt (and interest on the national debt) would just increase future deficits and the national debt faster.
-The Red Queen Effect.
+The Red Queen Effect, from Alice in Wonderland.

 But why does the yearly deficit occur year after year (after year)?
 Or, as an economist might say, why is it structural and not cyclical as Keynes hoped?
 After all, total tax revenue goes up most years.
-If spending stayed the same, each yearly deficit would go down.
+If spending stayed the same or went up less, each yearly deficit would go down.
 One day in the Star Trek future, there would be no yearly deficit.
 Easy answer: spending goes up and tax revenue doesn't go up as much as expected because of the political popularity of tax cuts.

 COMMENTS ON FISCAL POLICY